 The annual Global Wellness Day will return this year for its 10th edition in Macao.
 This year’s theme focuses on “protecting our mental wellness”.

-Organisers Mana for People – in collaboration with Mana Vida – with MR.J Sports and Entertainment and the Macau Tower introduced the event and the activities yesterday at Macau Tower’s Grand Hall 7-8.
+Organisers Manna for People – in collaboration with Mana Vida – with MR.J Sports and Entertainment and the Macau Tower introduced the event and the activities yesterday at Macau Tower’s Grand Hall 7-8.